 There are several considerations to take into account when choosing to become a single mother.
 In the following, we have gathered some of the aspects that may be worth thinking about when making the decision to have a child on your own.

 What are the options?

-You must consider how you will do it, as there are different ways to solo motherhood.
+You must consider how you will do it, as there are different ways to becoming a solo mother by choice.
 One of them is using a sperm donor, which is a popular and safe choice.
 You have the option to choose a donor who has the same characteristics as you and even the same hobbies and interests.
 Sperm donors are tested for many genetic and infectious diseases and importantly, using a sperm donor will give you the full parental rights of your child.
 Other options may be adoption or using a friend as a donor.